-- (a) accounting methods, rules and practices applied for determining revenue and expense shall be consistent with the Laws of the Cooperative Republic of Guyana and Best International Industry Standards and Practices; - (b) each financial statement shall be certified by an independent, internationally recognized firm of chartered certified accountants and with such audits should be conducted in accordance with the International Standards on Auditing. - (c) The financial statements and the auditor's report shall be submitted to the Minister; - (d) The audited financial statements required by this Article shall have no implications on Cost Recovery which is provided for in Article 41.7 and Annex C of this Agreement.
+- (a) accounting methods, rules and practices applied for determining revenue and expense shall be consistent with the Laws of the Cooperative Republic of Guyana and Best International Industry Standards and Practices; - (b) each financial statement shall be certified by an independent, internationally recognized firm of chartered certified accountants and with such audits should be conducted in accordance with the International Standards on Auditing. - (c) The financial statements and the auditor's report shall be submitted to the Minister; - (d) The audited financial statements required by this Article shall have no implications on nor shall they in any manner be construed as a substitute for, Cost Recovery which is provided for in Article 41.7 and Annex C of this Agreement.